Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Related Works

 \paragraph{Video Temporal Grounding} Video temporal grounding refers to linking a textual query to its corresponding segments within a video.
 This process involves two core components: moment retrieval and highlight detection.

-Moment retrieval (MR) aims to localize specific video intervals based on a given textual query.
-Approaches for this task are typically classified into proposal-based and proposal-free methods.
+Approaches for moment retrieval task are typically classified into proposal-based and proposal-free methods.
 Proposal-based methods utilize predefined proposals, such as sliding windows \cite{MR_sliding_windows_1, MR_sliding_windows_2} or temporal anchors \cite{MR_temporal_anchors_1}.
 These methods often require complex pre- and post-processing, with performance being heavily influenced by the quality of the generated proposals.
 In contrast, proposal-free methods \cite{QVHighlights, UniVTG, CG_DETR} leverage multimodal information and directly predict the start and end coordinates of the target moments, thus bypassing the need for explicit proposal generation.

-Highlight detection (HD) focuses on assigning a relevance score to each video sub-clip based on the textual query, allowing for easy ranking.
-Methods in this domain are typically divided into three categories based on the level of annotation: supervised \cite{Supervised_HD_1, Supervised_HD_2}, which requires precise and often expensive annotations; weakly supervised \cite{weakly_Supervised_HD_1, weakly_Supervised_HD_2}, which learns to identify key moments using event labels; and unsupervised \cite{UNSupervised_HD_1, UNSupervised_HD_2, UNSupervised_HD_3}, which operates without the need for labeled data.
+Methods for the highlight detection task are typically divided into three categories based on the level of annotation: supervised \cite{Supervised_HD_1, Supervised_HD_2}, which requires precise and often costly annotations; weakly supervised \cite{weakly_Supervised_HD_1, weakly_Supervised_HD_2}, which learns to identify key moments using event labels; and unsupervised \cite{UNSupervised_HD_1, UNSupervised_HD_2, UNSupervised_HD_3}, which operates without labeled data.

 Traditionally, moment retrieval and highlight detection tasks have been addressed independently.
 However, a recent study \cite{QVHighlights} introduced the QVHighlights dataset, which facilitates the simultaneous resolution of both tasks within a unified framework.
 In conjunction with the dataset, the authors proposed a novel approach based on a DETR-like architecture designed to jointly tackle the challenges of both moment retrieval and highlight detection.